muziejus/novel-maps-of-ny-2017/README.md

 A new version of `mmd` is required, because functionality like `html footer` is a recent addition.

-`process-mmd.sh` is a shell script that adds a little more post-processing to the tex file, like suppressing section numbering and cleaning up MultiMarkdown’s best guess at how to handle slashes.
+`process-mmd.sh` processes the syllabus.mmd file with `mmd` and then adds a little more post-processing to the tex file, like suppressing section numbering and cleaning up MultiMarkdown’s best guess at how to handle slashes.
+It then runs the new `.tex` version of the syllabus through `xelatex`.

 `xelatex` is [XeLaTeX](https://en.wikipedia.org/wiki/XeTeX).
 It is installed as part of [TeX Live](https://www.tug.org/texlive/) and/or